 The biggest position we had an issue with at BestSelf Co was hiring for our operations position because we were in a situation where we didn’t know what we didn’t know.

-We thought we were looking for someone great with creating systems who was highly organized.
-However, there’s a whole other set of skills this person needed which included experience with handling a physical product business, inventory and everything that goes along with that.
+We thought we were looking for someone great at creating systems who was highly organized.
+However, there’s a whole other set of skills this person needed which included experience with handling a physical product business, inventory, and everything that goes along with that.
 We kept trying to hire entrepreneurs we knew when the position required someone with an experience in logistics.